-George Stevens still holds the jockey record by winning five Nationals and won two of them back to back.
-The very last race he won came in 1870 when he rode The Colonel to success at Aintree in 1870.
+George Stevens still holds the jockey record by winning five Nationals and winning two of them back to back.
+The last race he won came in 1870 when he rode The Colonel to success at Aintree in 1870.

-Tragically, George Stevens passed away the following year in a freak accident and at the young age of just 37.
-Who knows how many more races he could have won.
+Tragically, George Stevens passed away the following year in a freak accident at the young age of just 37.
+Who knows how many more races he could have won?

 National jockeys are most commonly born within the British Isles, yet Bruce Hobbs hailed all the way from Long Island, New York.
 He is noted in the history books because he was the youngest winner in National folklore, racing to victory at just 17 years of age in 1938.

 At the end of that year, he had achieved an unthinkable thirty-five wins.
 Sadly his career came to a crushing end when he broke his spine in a fall later in the year following his National win.